Cajun cuisine: Cajun cooking methods

-Deep-frying of turkeys or oven-roasted turduckens entered southern Louisiana cuisine more recently.
+Deep frying of turkeys or oven-roasted turduckens entered southern Louisiana cuisine more recently.
 Also, blackening of fish or chicken and barbecuing of shrimp in the shell are excluded because they were not prepared in traditional Cajun cuisine.
 Blackening was actually an invention by chef Paul Prudhomme in the 1970s, becoming associated with Cajun cooking, and presented as such by him, but is not a true historical or traditional Cajun cooking process.

 Ingredients

+In the late 18th century, about the same time that Acadian musicians embraced the Spanish guitar, spices from the Iberian Peninsula were adopted in the Acadian cuisine.
+With the cross-cultural borrowing that took place between them and their neighbors in southern Louisiana, Acadians were eating African okra and American Indian corn by the time of the Louisiana Purchase (1803) in such dishes as gumbo, pain de maïs, and soupe de maïs, which did not closely resemble the African and Indian versions.

 The following is a partial list of ingredients used in Cajun cuisine and some of the staple ingredients of the Acadian food culture.